RandomGuyJCI/RDGameplayPatches/README.md

 ### HUD
 - **Rank Color On Speed Change**: Implements Klyzx's suggestion and changes the rank color in the results depending on the level speed.
 - **Change Rank Button Per Difficulty**: Implements lugi's suggestion and changes the button on the bottom-right corner of the rank screen depending on the player's difficulty.
-- **Hit Judgment Rounding**: Changes the rounding behavior in the hit judgment sign.
-"Fixed" truncates the offset instead of rounding to the nearest integer, and "Legacy" reverts back to old game behavior which rounds the offset to 3 decimal points.
+- **Legacy Hit Judgment**: Reverts back to old game behavior which rounds the hit judgment millisecond offset to 3 decimal points.

 ## TODO
 - [ ] Change hold strip width based on difficulty